lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 * Added Rtl Support
 * Added Switchable ColorScheme Support
 * Add Better Multi language Support And Add Language To App Settings Redux
-* TODO // Keep Settings Even When The App Closed
+* Keep Settings Even When The App Closed
 * TODO // Internal Set Of Material Components
 * HighLighted Dependencies that installed and linked to android :